 This kind of annotation is completely neutral and includes the following things only:

 - The thesis of the study

-- The main argument or hypotheses of the selected study
+- The main argument or hypothesis of the selected study

-- The proofs that have been added into the study
+- The proofs that have been added to the study

 - Results of the study